High-performance teams: Historical development of concept

 First described in detail by the Tavistock Institute, UK, in the 1950s, HPTs gained popular acceptance in the US by the 1980s, with adoption by organizations such as General Electric, Boeing, Digital Equipment Corporation (now HP), and others.
-In each of these cases, major change was created through the shifting of organizational culture, merging the business goals of the organization with the social needs of the individuals.
-Often in less than a year, HPTs achieved a quantum leap in business results in all key success dimensions, including customer, employee, shareholder and operational value-added dimensions.
+In each case, major change was created through the shifting of organizational culture, merging the business goals of the organization with the social needs of the individuals.
+Often within less than a year, HPTs achieved a quantum leap in business results in all key success dimensions, including customer, employee, shareholder, and operational value-added dimensions.

 Due to its initial success, many organizations attempted to copy HPTs.
 However, without understanding the underlying dynamics that created them, and without adequate time and resources to develop them, most of these attempts failed.
-With this failure, HPTs fell out of general favor by 1995, and the term high-performance began to be used in a promotional context, rather than a performance-based one.
+As a result of these failures, HPTs fell out of general favor by 1995, and the term high-performance began to be used in a promotional context, rather than a performance-based one.

 Recently, some private sector and government sector organizations have placed new focus on HPTs, as new studies and understandings have identified the key processes and team dynamics necessary to create all-around quantum performance improvements.
 With these new tools, organizations such as Kraft Foods, General Electric, Exelon, and the US government have focused new attention on high-performance teams.